Ace Your Reference Checks With These Sample Questions

 Don’t go through backchannels

 While it may be tempting to use your LinkedIn prowess to track down a candidate’s past colleagues (and many do this), it’s bad business to reach out to anyone without your candidate’s express consent.
-The exception would be if you have an established relationship with someone who has worked with your candidate in the past.
-Even then, you should let the candidate know you’re planning on reaching out to your shared contact for input.
+The exception will be if you have an established relationship with someone who has previously worked with your candidate.
+Even then, you should let the candidate know you plan to contact your shared contact for input.

 Give references proper context